An Optical Control Environment for Benchmarking Reinforcement Learning Algorithms: Additional details of Experiments

-\Cref{fig:controll_demo} shows the pulse trains on a 5-stage hard mode OPS system controlled by TD3 from the random initial state.
-It is seen that TD3 algorithm could achieve (local) maximum power within 40 iterations.
+\Cref{fig:controll_demo} depicts the pulse trains on a 5-stage hard mode OPS system controlled by TD3, starting from a random initial state.
+It is evident from the figure that the TD3 algorithm is capable of attaining a maximum power within 40 iterations.
+For a more comprehensive visualization, please refer to supplemental video 2 \footnote{\url{https://github.com/Walleclipse/Reinforcement-Learning-Pulse-Stacking/blob/main/demo/Video2.gif}}.